fremvaerk/horalis/README.md

 - **Daily Overview** — See your daily totals at a glance
 - **History & Reports** — Browse past entries and analyze your time
 - **Idle Detection** — Automatically detects when you're away
-- **Break Reminders** — Configurable notifications to remind you to take breaks
+- **Reminders** — Configurable notifications to remind you to track your time
 - **Native Performance** — Built with Tauri for a fast, lightweight experience
 - **Cross-Platform** — Works on macOS, Windows, and Linux